rabu20367/Senntivox/README.md

 </div>

-Sentivox is an AI-powered companion designed to combat senior loneliness through engaging conversations, memory stimulation, and daily support.
+Senntivox is an AI-powered companion designed to combat senior loneliness through engaging conversations, memory stimulation, and daily support.

 ## Features